Daylight savings: Why do the clocks change?

 We all know the saying ‘spring forward, fall back’, but why – and when – do we change the clocks in the UK?
 And is it good for us in modern society?

 It’s that time of year again when we gain an hour's sleep.
 The nights are drawing in, but for many of us, that means heading home from work in the dark.

 But when do the clocks change?
 And what exactly does Coldplay have to do with Daylight Saving Time?
 Read on for answers to this, and more.

-When is Daylight Saving Time in 2022?
+When does Daylight Saving Time end in 2022?

 If you have a smartphone or any other devices connected to the internet, they will update automatically.
 Most car clocks, battery-operated wall clocks and yes, even the dreaded oven clock, will need to be changed manually.

 Is Daylight Saving Time the same as British Summer Time?

 Daylight Saving Time is the same as British Summer Time, here in the UK.
 It's the period during the summer, from the end of March to the end of October when the clocks are one hour forward.